Chryseisliu/rl-env-p/README.md

 - `xxhash`
 - `typing_extensions`

-Even though this prototype only exercises the engine layer, I still want the environment image to look like a plausible modern inference environment rather than a stripped educational sandbox.

 ## Evaluation Flow

-I evaluate patches, not a dirty workspace.
+(For the judge) We want to evaluate patches, not a dirty workspace.

-1. I restore a fresh copy of `task_repo_baseline/`.
+1. restore a fresh copy of `task_repo_baseline/`.
-2. I apply only the candidate patch.
+2. apply only the candidate patch.
-3. I reject patches that touch protected evaluation assets or public tests.
+3. reject patches that touch protected evaluation assets or public tests.
-4. I run public tests in the candidate repo.
+4. run public tests in the candidate repo.
-5. I run hidden behavioral tests from the trusted side in a fresh Python process.
+5. run hidden behavioral tests from the trusted side in a fresh Python process.

 The score is about engine behavior, not code style.
 I care about whether the candidate restores correct scheduling semantics under prefix caching pressure.